seatable/seatable-admin-docs/manual/docker/Enterprise-Edition/Deploy SeaTable-EE with Docker.md

 **SEATABLE_SERVER_LETSENCRYPT=false change to true.**

-If you want to change to https after using http, first backup and move the nginx.conf.
+If you want to change to https after using http, first backup and move the nginx.conf:

 ```sh
 mv /opt/seatable/shared/seatable/conf/nginx.conf /opt/seatable/shared/seatable/conf/nginx.conf.bak
 ```

-Then run the following command to apply a certificate.
+Then run the following command to apply a certificate:

 ```sh
 docker exec seatable /templates/seatable.sh init